 Students who choose to study at National University of Ireland-Galway, will find a welcoming university in the heart of the city of Galway.
 NUI Galway's close proximity to the Connemara Gaeltacht, the largest Irish-speaking area in the country, provides a unique dimension to the campus.
 The regular use of the Irish language is an established part of social and academic life, while the city and university reflect the rich cultural ambience of a bilingual environment.
 Galway has a multitude of classes open to international students, and is home to numerous student organizations, clubs, and sports groups to help students make Galway their home.
-This program is available for the academic year, fall semester, spring semester, and summer.
+This program is available for the academic year, fall semester, and spring semester.

 Program Specific Information